Transit-Lab/APIDocumentation/source/includes/_orders.md

 --------- | -------- | -----------
-whse | no |  Warehouse at which you wish to submit your order, will default to your default warehouse. whsePickup | no | For pickup orders, Warehouse at which you wish to pickup your order. purchaseOrder | yes | Unique alphanumeric order number, will be set as the PO on the Transit Invoice for this order.
-(22 chars max) shippingService | no | For shipped orders, the desired shipping service. transitNote | no | Transit **will** take note of this.
+whse | no |  Warehouse at which you wish to submit your order, will default to your default warehouse. whsePickup | no | For pickup orders, Warehouse at which you wish to pickup your order. purchaseOrder | yes | Unique alphanumeric order number, will be set as the PO on the Transit Invoice for this order. shippingService | no | For shipped orders, the desired shipping service. transitNote | no | Transit **will** take note of this.
 This note will not be printed on any document.
-The nature of this note may cause delays.
-(960 chars max) documentNote | no | Transit **will not** take note of this.
-This note will be printed on the documents related to this order.
-(960 chars max) shipTo | no | Don't specify the shipTo object for pickup orders or if you want to keep the default shipto configured in the linked Transit Customer Zone account. shipTo.languageNo | yes | Packing Slip Language.
+The nature of this note may cause delays. documentNote | no | Transit **will not** take note of this.
+This note will be printed on the documents related to this order. shipTo | no | Don't specify the shipTo object for pickup orders or if you want to keep the default shipto configured in the linked Transit Customer Zone account. shipTo.languageNo | yes | Packing Slip Language.
 Must be EN, or FR. shipTo.name | yes | Ship to name, on carrier label, packing slip